sicaramacuya/terrela/README.md

 ## 🛠 Skills
 * Swift
 * UIKit

 ## Lessons Learn

-Over the course of building this version I have strengthen my understanding UIKit and its components.
+Over the course of building this project I have strengthen my understanding UIKit and its components.

 **V0.1**